-- Residents of Maine are free to marry here in Bar Harbor but you must file the State of Maine Intentions of Marriage form in the town in which one (or both) of you reside.
+- Residents of Maine must file the State of Maine Intentions of Marriage form in the town in which one (or both) of you reside.
 The actual ceremony can take place here in Bar Harbor but the paperwork must originate in your home town.

-- Residents of foreign countries or states other than Maine can file the State of Maine Intentions of Marriage form in any Maine town they wish including Bar Harbor.
+- Residents of states other than Maine or foreign countries can file the State of Maine Intentions of Marriage form in any Maine town they wish.
 Regardless of the town in which you file this form, you may have the ceremony here in Bar Harbor.

 - If you submit your Intentions form by mail, your signatures must be notarized by someone in your local area.

 - If you submit your Intentions in person, bring Photo ID (Driver's License, Passport or State ID with picture) and we will witness your signatures.

 - $40 fee.
 (Cash, Check or Money Order made payable to "Town of Bar Harbor."
 Credit Cards accepted in the Clerk's Office but not by telephone or on-line)

 - If either partner has been married before, they must supply a Court Certified copy of their most recent Divorce Decree or their previous partner's Death Certificate.

 - If you mail the Intentions form to us (the preferred method) we will prepare your Marriage License in advance and have it ready for you when you both come to sign it.

 - If you deliver your Intentions form in person, please keep in mind that while there is no “waiting period” in Maine, it takes about 45 minutes to create a Marriage License.
 For Intentions received in person after 4pm, the license may not be available until the following day.

 - From the date on which we accept your State of Maine Intentions form, you have ninety (90) days in which to have your ceremony.
-If you fail to become married within that period you must start all over again including payment of the $40 fee.
+If you fail to become married within that period you must return your license and start all over again including payment of the $40 fee.

 - Ordained ministers of the gospel.